knowbody/react-router-docs/docs/About.md

  - Views transitions: automatic CSS transitions when navigating
  - Standardized app structure and behaviour, useful when working in a team

-By organising your code in such a standard way, it helps you keep a sane codebase, where your views are truly independant from the context.
+By organising your code in such a standard way, it helps you keep a sane codebase, where your views are truly independent from the context.

 You can find a few useful react-router [example apps](https://github.com/reactjs/react-router/tree/master/examples) on the official react-router repo.